utopia-foss/dantro/doc/data_io/transform.rst

     The ``select_path_prefix`` argument offers similar functionality, but merely prepends a path to the argument.
     If possible, the ``select_base`` functionality should be preferred over ``select_path_prefix`` as it reduces lookups and cooperates more nicely with the file caching features.

+.. admonition:: Background Information

+    Internally, when the ``select`` specification is evaluated, it is set to select against a special tag ``select_base``; by default, this is the same as the ``dm`` special tag.

+    Effectively, the ``select`` feature always selects starting from the object the :py:attr:`~dantro.dag.TransformationDAG.select_base` property points to *at the time the nodes are added to the DAG*.
+    In other words, if the ``select_base`` is changed *after* the nodes were added, this will not have any effect.

+    For :ref:`meta-operations <dag_meta_ops>` this means that the base of selection is not relevant *at definition* of the meta-operations; the base gets evaluated when the meta-operation is *used*.

 Individually adding nodes